-- All bearing surfaces should be kept clean. - Threaded lead screw should be kept clean and properly greased to insure proper carriage level travel. - When not in use, remove line cord from the outlet to prevent misuse or improper handling.
+All bearing surfaces should be kept clean. the oil cups provide for adding SAE Grade 30 lubricating oil.
+Threaded lead screw should be kept clean and properly greased to ensure proper carriage level travel.
+Use NGLI #2 Extreme Pressure Lithium Grease or equivalent on the threads.
+When not in use, remove line cord from the outlet to prevent misuse or improper handling.